 - Cult: One of the reasons considered for Fortunato's sudden wealth and popularity is the fact that he has joined the Freemasons, something he holds over Montresor's head when he finds out he's not a member.

 - Designated Hero/Designated Villain: Intentionally invoked.
 The designations are made by a very Unreliable Narrator.
-Montresor repeatedly muses on Fortunado's Offscreen Villainy, but never gets into the specifics of what he actually did, and the guy appears to be harmlessly affable (but then so does Montresor if you don't have access to his thoughts).
+Montresor repeatedly muses on Fortunato's Offscreen Villainy, but never gets into the specifics of what he actually did, and the guy appears to be harmlessly affable (but then so does Montresor if you don't have access to his thoughts).
 Meanwhile our narrator, who goes out of his way to assure the reader he is Most Definitely Not a Villain, is the one very carefully planning murder.
 Not even a quick and clean death either, but a pretty nasty And I Must Scream scenario.

 - Disproportionate Retribution: Fortunato gets buried alive by the narrator for some unknown insult of which he seems not even aware.

-- Drugs Are Bad: Fortunato is already drunk at Carnivale before he is lured to his doom by the prospect of taste-testing a cask of valuable wine.
+- Drugs Are Bad: Fortunato is already drunk at Carnival before he is lured to his doom by the prospect of taste-testing a cask of valuable wine.
 As he and Montresor walk deeper into the catacombs (used doubly as a wine-cellar), Fortunato is given more and more to drink, slowing his reactions to the revenge awaiting him.

 - Evil Gloating: A narration by a Villain Protagonist fifty years after the fact could hardly be anything less.